AchrafKassioui/Learning-iOS-Dev/README.md

 *2 November 2023*

-A computed property is a variable whose value isn't stored, but instead computed whenever it is called.
+A computed property is a variable whose value isn't fixed, but instead computed whenever it is called.
 We use braces `{}` to define it instead of equal `= `.

 ```swift
 var center: CGPoint {